 Discuss alternative and complementary therapies with your oncologist.

-If you have stage 4 breast cancer, it has spread beyond the breast and nearby lymph nodes.
+If you have stage 4 breast cancer, it’s spread beyond the breast and nearby lymph nodes.
 When breast cancer metastasizes, it usually goes to your bones, liver, and lungs.
 It can also spread to other organs, such as your brain.

-If you were previously treated for breast cancer and it has returned, it’s called recurrent breast cancer.
+If you were previously treated for breast cancer and it’s returned, it’s called recurrent breast cancer.
 When formulating a treatment plan, your oncologist will review your prior treatment history.

 Stage 4 breast cancer is difficult to cure.
 Treatment is designed to slow the spread of cancer, shrink existing tumors, and lengthen your life.
 Maintaining a good quality of life for as long as possible is also a main treatment goal.

 Because the cancer is growing in several locations, you’ll need systemic drug therapy.
 Targeted therapies depend on your hormone receptor and HER2 status.
 Chemotherapy, hormone therapy, and targeted drugs can be used alone or in combination.